 Tillerson says US won't be rushed on climate change policies

-There are 3 comments on the KTEN-TV Denison story from 14 hrs ago, titled Tillerson says US won't be rushed on climate change policies.
-In it, KTEN-TV Denison reports that:
+There are 4 comments on the WLNE-TV Providence story from 22 hrs ago, titled Tillerson says US won't be rushed on climate change policies.
+In it, WLNE-TV Providence reports that:

 High-level officials from the world's eight Arctic natio... .
 U.S. Secretary of State Rex Tillerson, seated right, and U.S. Sen. Lisa Murkowski, seated left, speak with representatives of Alaska Native groups at an Arctic Council event in Fairbanks, Alaska.